 The RFP Coordinator or evaluator(s) may contact any Bidder for clarification of the proposal.
 A bidder's failure to provide requested information to OSPI within ten (10) business days may result in disqualification.

-If a proposal is deemed non-responsive, it shall be removed from further consideration.
-Bidders whose proposals are found to be non-responsive shall be disqualified from further evaluation and shall be notified in writing.
+OSPI reserves the right to reject any or all bids, or portions thereof, and/or accept any portion of a bid unless the bidder stipulates all or nothing in their bid.
 If a proposal meets all administrative and Bidder qualification requirements and submittal instructions, OSPI shall continue with the written evaluation and, if applicable, the oral evaluation.